jlukecarlson/Telugu-Language-Research-Project/README.md

 `language_identification/` {TBD - Luke Carlson}

-`CoreRequirements.md` contains a brief summarization of the morphology and syntacital structure of Telugu
+`CoreRequirements.md` contains a brief summarization of the morphology and syntactical structure of Telugu

-`InitialResearch.md` contains initial research Luke 'The MT TANK' Carlsson and his Swedish harem
+`InitialResearch.md` contains initial research conducted by Luke 'The MT TANK' Carlsson and his Swedish harem